OSGeo/gdal/doc/source/programs/ogr2ogr.rst

     Note that unlike raster tools such as gdal_edit or gdal_translate, GCPs are not added to the output dataset.
-    This option may be provided multiple times to provide a set of GCPs (at least 2 GCPs are needed).
+    This option may be provided multiple times to provide a set of GCPs (at least three GCPs are needed).

 .. option:: -order <n>